Skip to content

 Different investment strategies optimise different things.
 High-current-yield strategies (Vanguard High Dividend Yield ETF, FTSE 100 dividend-heavy positions) prioritise income today.
 Dividend-growth strategies (S&P Dividend Aristocrats, Dividend Heroes) prioritise rising dividends over time, starting from a lower base.
 A company yielding 2% with 8% annual dividend growth will have paid more in total dividends over 20 years than a company yielding 5% with no growth.
 The mathematical crossover happens around year 15.
 For long-horizon investors, growth usually beats yield; for income-today investors, yield usually beats growth.

-The country dividend culture difference
+UK dividend culture difference

 Listed companies generally maintain higher dividend yields than counterparts.
 FTSE 100 yields historically 3-5%; S&P 500 yields 1.5-2%.
 The gap reflects different capital allocation philosophies — companies often prefer share buybacks to dividends (more tax-efficient for shareholders, more flexibility for management).
 For-focused investors, dividend income is a meaningful component of total returns.
 For-focused investors, total return comes more heavily from price growth and buybacks.